 Standard screw-threaded M49 mm filters should be used.
-Two filters together may be used without problems with vignetting.
-As the XPan II has a TTL exposure system, filter factors - the amount of exposure increase necessary for each filter- can in general be ignored as they are automatically taken into account.
+The use of two or more filters together may produce problems with vignetting and lens shade attachment except with dedicated Hasselblad M 49 mm filters described below.
+As the XPan has a TTL exposure system, filter factors - the amount of exposure increase necessary for each filter- can in general be ignored as they are automatically taken into account.
 Tests or alternative exposures should be made in special cases, however, to ensure the required result.

 Three dedicated Hasselbad filters are available.
-A UV/Sky for general purposes and two centre filters (with respectively 30mm and 45mm fitting) for critical applications using transparency film.
-Each filter can also be combined with one additional filter including polfilter type.
+A UV/ Sky for general purposes and two centre filters (with respectively 30mm and 45mm/90mm fitting) for critical applications using transparency film.
+Each filter can also be combined with one additional dedicated Hasselblad filter or a filter with a narrow, low-profile ring.